Your landing page needs help. A lot of it. Badly.

 You say, This app has a file feature!
 This book has 26 chapters!

 The customer then has to do the mental work of figuring out,

 Well, do I need this file feature?
 Is that better than using Dropbox or email?
 Will I get my team to use it reliably or will it just cause more backlog?
 Oh.
 There’s 26 chapters.
 Do I have 26 problems?
 It comes with three videos.
 Is that good?
 Or is six hours of recorded content too much?
 Am I really gonna watch that?
 Do I have to?

 Again: your potential buyers are busy, lazy, distracted, and so on, and unwilling to spend effort without a clear reward at the end.
-And if they don’t do expend the effort, they will never see the benefit of your product, and that means they won’t buy.
-So it’s in your interest do the thinking for them.
+And if they don’t expend the effort, they will never see the benefit of your product, and that means they won’t buy.
+So it’s in your interest to do the thinking for them.

 Benefits-speke is supposed to do the work for you…